 SXSW 2016 Short of the Week Los Angeles Film Festival 2016 Indie Memphis Film Festival 2016 Sydney Underground Film Festival 2016 The Smalls Film Festival 2016 Denver Film Festival 2016 Idaho Horror Film Festival 2016

-When New Media LTD reached out to me to VFX supervise their psychedelic horror adventure music video collab with Fort Lean, how could I say no?
+When New Media LTD reached out to me to VFX supervise their psychedelic horror adventure music video collab with Fort Lean, I jumped at the opportunity.

 It mixes everything I love about old school practical effects and new school digital compositing.
 I think we crafted a really great look and style with this one, and it's just so damn fun to boot.

 This short had a tremendous festival run which jump started New Media LTD's high end music video directing career.
 Looking forward to my next chance to work with such a talented group!

 2018 Toronto International Spring of Horror Film Festival